brencon/npm-mod-start/README.md

 Updates and discussions about this module can be found [@symBrendan on Twitter](https://twitter.com/symBrendan).

 ## Versioning
-For transparency into a common release cycle to strive toward maintaining backward compatibility, word-forward is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into a common release cycle to strive toward maintaining backward compatibility, this project is maintained under [the Semantic Versioning guidelines](http://semver.org/).

 ### Creating a New Version
 The following commands will create a new version of the module, automatically create a new tag with the same value as the version, push the tags to the remote, and, finally, push the code to the remote.